 What happens, however, if you want to introduce a lizard into your household?
-You might think that because the lizard lives within a terrarium, your dog won’t care about it.
+You might think that your dog won’t care about it because the lizard lives within a terrarium.

-Most dogs, however, are aware of when any type of new animal enters their home.
+Most dogs, however, are aware of when any new animal enters their home.
 Not introducing your lizard and dog could cause unnecessary stress for both animals.

 Can lizards and dogs live together?

 Some species of lizards, such as the iguana, can be aggressive.
-If your dog is the type to sniff or poke at other animals, don’t get an aggressive lizard.
+Don’t get an aggressive lizard if your dog is the type to sniff or poke at other animals.
 You’ll also want to avoid getting a lizard if your dog typically barks or growls at other animals.

 Some basic training before the lizard moves in can help make the transition easier.
 Ideally, your dog will already know how to sit, stay, and stop barking.
 If your dog does start barking or lunging at the tank, these basic commands can help keep both the dog and the lizard safe.